Advisors

 Attorneys may only serve as advisors in investigations of certain matters:

-• For employee matters1: Attorney advisors are ONLY permitted in matters alleging sexual assault, intimate partner violence, stalking, or Title IX Sexual Harassment.2
+• For employee matters2: Attorney advisors are ONLY permitted in matters alleging sexual harassment, sexual misconduct, gender-based harassment, Title IX Sexual Harassment, or Stalking.3

-• For student matters3: Attorney advisors are ONLY permitted in matters alleging sexual misconduct, sexual harassment, intimate partner violence, or stalking, including Title IX Sexual Harassment.
+• For student matters4: Attorney advisors are ONLY permitted in matters alleging sexual misconduct, sexual harassment, intimate partner violence, or stalking, including Title IX Sex-based Harassment.

-• For all other IDHR investigations, the Complainant and Respondent can select an advisor of their choosing who is a member of the MIT community and NOT an attorney.4
+• For all other IDHR investigations, the Complainant and Respondent can select an advisor of their choosing who is a member of the MIT community and NOT an attorney.5

 Useful References: